RCPRG-ros-pkg/velma_docs/_docs/04_running/02_vis.md

 The green shapes are collision geometries and red arrows denote closeness of links.
 Also, the script outputs to the terminal names of pairs of close links and their distance.

-This script works with running control system only.
+This script works with a running control system only.

 ![]({{ site.baseurl }}/images/velma_show_collisions.png)